Diego Viñales: Background

-The police raid at the Stonewall Inn in Greenwich village had taken place nine months earlier, on June 28, 1969.
-Although the bar patrons who fought back and the many who rioted and protested in the days following was something new, actions by the New York Police Department against gay bars did not stop with Stonewall, and in fact continued on for months and years afterward.
-So when a police raid on the Snake Pit was conducted the following March, this was nothing unusual.
+Despite the protests after the police raid at the Stonewall Inn in Greenwich village had taken place nine months prior, actions by the New York Police Department against gay bars continued for months and years afterward.
+Because of this, the police raid conducted at the Snake Pit the following March, was not unusual.

 Raid and arrest

 In the pre-dawn hours of 8 March 1970, New York City Police raided the Snake Pit at 213 West 10th Street in Greenwich Village.
 Police said that the Snake Pit had been operating illegally after hours.
 One hundred sixty-seven people were taken into custody in the raid.

 During the arrest, Viñales was one of the patrons held the longest inside, before being transferred to a police wagon.
 A friend noticed he was extremely frightened.
 Police at the bar were verbally abusive to employees asking about their rights.